BrobstonCreations/mqtt-hvac-vent-control/README.md

 - Eventually I will publish a Docker Image to Docker Hub, but for now you will need to use the DockerFile in this project to build your own local image.
 I currently run Home Assistant and this project using [Docker Compose on an Ubuntu Server](https://github.com/TonyBrobston/tbro-server/blob/1807110b9a0e4be52087e243b67bff6fa52bc397/home-automation/docker-compose.yml#L75-L80).
 If you are running Home Assistant on a Raspberry Pi, this can likely be ran using Portainer.
 I also assume this will run fine on Unraid, however I have not tested that method.

 ## Future features
+- Add the ability to store secrets.
+- Add the ability to predefine the number of vents to keep open at all times.
+- Publish messages when system is online/offline (Last Will and Testament).
+- Subscribe to vent online/offline and publish warnings.
+- Analyze actual vs. target temperature comparison as well as whole number vs. decimal.
+- Research QoS and determine if changes need made.
+- Add retain as a configuration option.
+- Consolidate test data creation (consider using factories).
+- Refactor room service to publish mode based on thermostat and vent state.
+- Setup GitHub Actions to run test/lint on pull requests.

 ## Philosophy